Main Ground Combat System: History

-In December 2014 the Bundestag approved the development of a new generation of tanks while Ursula von der Leyen was Minister of Defence.
-The decision came amid the war in Donbas, where the Leopard 2A6 tanks that the Bundeswehr aimed to maintain until 2030 seemed rather inadequate.
+In December 2014, the Bundestag approved the development of a new generation of tanks while Ursula von der Leyen was Minister of Defence.
+The decision came amid the war in Donbas, where the Leopard 2A6 tanks that the Bundeswehr aimed to maintain until 2030 seemed inadequate.
 One analyst wrote "One of the Leopard 2's key disadvantages stems from the fact that it uses tungsten instead of depleted uranium for tank rounds.
 The choice of material affects performance.
 Because of the limitations of tungsten ammunition, the Bundeswehr has some doubts as to the ability of its penetrator rounds to punch through the armour of the latest Russian tanks.
 Specifically, there might be instances where German ammunition might not have enough kinetic energy to ensure a kill against the T-80, T-90 and obviously the Armata," which was to be shown at the 9 May Victory Day Parades in 2015.

 Negotiations between Krauss-Maffei Wegmann, Nexter and the German and French governments started in Summer 2014 over the amalgamation of the two companies that would eventually obtain the contract to produce the MGCS.
 Presenting the project to French lawmakers in January 2015, the CEOs of both companies assumed that the new holding would boost production for both manufacturers by avoiding export restrictions, especially in Germany.
-In July 2015 the National Assembly voted in favour of a measure that permits the privatisation of state-owned defence companies, paving the way for KMW and Nexter to join forces.
-On 29 July 2015 the merger between the two companies had been officially signed in Paris.
-The merger was completed in December 2015 when the supervisory board appointed the new CEO of Nexter Systems, Stéphane Mayer, and the chairman of the executive board of KMW, Frank Haun, as CEOs of the holding company.
+In July 2015, the National Assembly voted in favour of a measure that permits the privatisation of state-owned defence companies, paving the way for KMW and Nexter to join forces.
+On 29 July 2015, the merger between the two companies had been officially signed in Paris.
+The merger was completed in December 2015, when the supervisory board appointed the new CEO of Nexter Systems, Stéphane Mayer, and the chairman of the executive board of KMW, Frank Haun, as CEOs of the holding company.

 In 2016, the MGCS programme was in the concept phase which was projected to be completed by 2017.

 At the 2016 Eurosatory, Rheinmetall presented an MBT Advanced Technology Demonstrator on the basis of a Leopard 2A4 Evolution hull.
 This would later become the Panther KF51.